javmah/automail/README.txt

 1. Go to the WordPress Dashboard "Add New Plugin" section.
 2. Search For "automail".
 3. Install, then Activate it.
-4. Follow the step-by-step documentation on the settings page
+4. Follow the step-by-step documentation on the settings page.

 = Old Way: =
-1. Upload `automail` to the `/wp-content/plugins/` directory
+1. Upload `automail` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Follow the step-by-step documentation on settings page
+3. Follow the step-by-step documentation on settings page.

 == Screenshots ==
+1. AutoMail overall picture in a GIF.
-1. List of email automaton.
+2. List of email automaton.
 Also Plugin Landing Page.
-2. New email automation settings.
+3. New email automation settings.
-3. Edit existing email automaton.
+4. Edit existing email automaton.
+5. Sample AutoMail Email with placeholder data.

 == Changelog ==
 = v1.0.0-beta.1 (9 November, 2021)  =